 After you are admitted to law school, you will be obligated to update information about matters disclosed in the application process while you are enrolled.
 Before a license to practice law in a state is granted, a law school graduate will take and pass a bar examination, undergo character and fitness review, and meet other requirements for admission to the bar in any U.S. jurisdiction.
 Applicants for admission are encouraged to learn the requirements for any jurisdiction in which they intend to seek admission.
-You can contact the jurisdiction to obtain advice relative to character and fitness review, substance abuse or dependency concerns, or any requirements that could be made of you to disclose financial or debt issues.
+You should contact the jurisdiction to obtain advice about your response to any requests concerning financial or debt issues.
 Contact information for these agencies is available through the National Conference of Bar Examiners.
 Also, refer to the Tennessee Board of Law Examiners.

-If you must answer “yes” to any character and fitness issues, proper documentation includes a detailed explanation (including the dates, locations, and nature of the charges), the disposition of the case, and any sanctions imposed.
-You may be asked to disclose incidents even if the charges were dismissed, you were acquitted or found ‘not guilty’, adjudication was withheld, a conviction was reversed, set aside, or vacated, the record was sealed or expunged, or you were involved in a pre-trial intervention program.
-Keep a record of any traffic violations, even if you consider them to be minor, or a law school exempts traffic violations from their inquiry.
+If you must answer “yes” to any character and fitness issues, you will be asked to provide documentation concerning the matter.
+Good record keeping is imperative, and complete disclosure practices will expedite both the law school admissions and the bar application processes.
+Proper documentation includes a detailed explanation (including the dates, locations, and nature of the charges), the disposition of the case, and any sanctions imposed.
+You may be asked to disclose incidents even if the charges were dismissed, records were sealed or expunged, or you were acquitted or found ‘not guilty.’

 Failure to disclose past conduct has significant consequences, and those consequences could be more serious than the conduct itself.
 Applicants who properly acknowledge errors in judgment or mistakes are advised to accept responsibility for them, and provide some reasonable basis for those who are evaluating their candidacy to believe that the mistake will not be repeated.